U.S. Department of Energy Office of Energy Efficiency and Renewable Energy

 - March 25: Kick-off call with prospective student teams

-- NLT April 16: Five finalists are notified and invited to submit full application packages
+- TBD: Five finalists are notified and invited to submit full application packages

-- NLT June 27: First, second and third place teams are notified
+- TBD: First, second and third place teams are notified

 - Sept.
 28 - Oct.
 1 GRC Conference: Five finalists attend the GRC conference in Portland and winners are announced.
 Additionally, GRC attendees will have the opportunity to vote for a “People’s Choice Award,” the winner of which will be announced at GRC’s conclusion.